This camp is cancelled.

 In our Advanced Comic Book Camp, you'll work on fine-tuning your drawing technique and develop your inking skills.
+This summer we will introduce lessons on making work digitally, and touching up traditional drawings with digital media.
 The class will explore more complex ways to design characters, write dialogue, choose dynamic angles, and develop a storyline.
 You'll participate in guided drawing activities and critiques, designed to hone your technical and critical thinking skills.
-Much of your time each day will be spent working on a final project of your own creation, which will be scanned and published electronically in the Annual Summer Academy Comic Book Anthology.
+Each day you will have time for a final project of your own creation.
+The teacher and assistant, both with years of drawing and comic experience, will video-chat students one-on-one, and guide smaller group chats to make sure each student gets quality individual feedback on their project.
 See the prerequisite section below to find out if this camp is appropriate for you!

 Monday, June 8, 2020 to Friday, June 12, 2020